2016-2017 Graduate Working Groups on Global Issues

 Contact: Tony Fuller / firstname.lastname@example.org

 Duke Global Neurosurgery and Neuroscience (DGNN) was recently established within the Duke Department of Neurosurgery and DGHI.
 This working group was developed so that students would be able to work together to bring new and innovative ideas to DGNN and help in its mission of improving access to neurosurgical care in East Africa.
-With this in mind, our working group intends to explore how the current programs can be improved and which areas have yet to be explored in order to develop new ideas.
+With this in mind, our working group intends to explore how the current programs can be improved and which areas have yet to be considered in order to develop new ideas.

 - Ocean Policy